 Sometimes the difficulties that bring someone to therapy cannot be fully explained by recent events alone.
 Patterns in relationships, recurring emotional reactions, or a persistent sense of unease may reflect experiences and meanings that developed long ago.

-Psychoanalytic therapy offers a way to explore these deeper layers of the mind.
-Rather than focusing only on immediate symptoms, this approach seeks to understand how earlier relationships and emotional experiences continue to shape how you see yourself and the world around you.
+Integrative psychotherapy offers a way to explore yourself with a true ally, in the form of the therapist.
+Rather than focusing only on symptoms, this approach seeks to understand how comfortable and safe you feel in the room (in person or virtually) in the moment, and how this sense of safety might allow you to relax and notice yourself in an entirely new way, through the eyes of the therapist, who can help you understand the emotional experiences that continue to shape how you see yourself and the world around you.

-People often begin psychoanalytic work when they feel that something in their lives keeps repeating despite their efforts to change it.
+People often seek a more integrated approach when they feel that something in their lives keeps repeating despite their efforts to change it.
 As these patterns become clearer, they gradually lose some of their power.
 New possibilities for thinking, relating, and living can begin to emerge.

 As a certified psychoanalyst and faculty member at the Manhattan Institute for Psychoanalysis, Dr. Hunter brings both rigorous clinical training and a deeply human approach to this work.